Anico94/jja-notes/README.md

 - The editor will update the database without the user having to save the document
 - Add close and open drag tabs to the notebooks and pages so that the user can have the full page for the notes.
 - Allow user to reorder the notebooks and pages.
+- Add search functionality

 ## Known Issues

 - Clicking on the same notebook requires a double click to hide the pages tabs
 - Heading above the page editor doesn't change when the notebook name is edited.
 This still requires fixing.
 - Page and Notebook ordering is base on unique identifiers not base on how the user would like them ordered.
+- search field does not work

 ## Acknowledgements